maxh/maxheinritz.com/_posts/2023-12-30-introducing-prisma-lint.md

 Shout out to [Jeremy Liberman](https://github.com/MrLeebo) for writing the schema [parser](https://github.com/MrLeebo/prisma-ast) used under the hood.
 We worked together to expose AST node location data for contextual output: [PR #25](https://github.com/MrLeebo/prisma-ast/pull/25), [PR #26](https://github.com/MrLeebo/prisma-ast/pull/26).

-Shout outs also to Sean Nicolay, Shu Liu, and Evan Richards -- coworkers at Loop who wrote the initial internal implementations of a few rules.
+Shout outs also to Sean Nicolay, Shu Liu, and Evan Richards -- co-workers at Loop who wrote the initial internal implementations of a few rules.

 ## Livestream